Best Electric and Handheld Milk Frothers Ratings And Reviews

-Today we are going to show you exactly how you can do that!
+Today, we are going to show you exactly how you can do that!
 What’s your coffee drink of choice?
 Latte?
 Cappuccino?
 Macchiato?
 By learning to do milk frothing at home, you can have the best coffee drinks without having to put clothes on.

-Are Milk Frothers Worth It?
+Are Milk Frothers Worth it?

 Why are lattes the most popular drink at a coffee shop?
 The answer is simple.
 Rather than just dumping cold milk into hot coffee, the milk is steamed and aerated before adding it to the drink.

 Aeration is the process of adding air into the milk, making it foamy.
 This helps create a smooth, silky beverage.
 And with the right equipment, it’s not that hard to replicate specialty drinks at home.

 You can craft your own signature beverage to your liking for less than $1 in ingredients.
 You can froth all types of milk: whole, skim, almond, soy, etc. The consistency of the foam will depend on the type of milk you decide to use.
 Plus, you can use it for more than a regular latte.
 Use it for hot chocolate, matcha, or chai lattes.

-And if you're using a pod- or capsule-based coffee machine like a Nespresso, a milk frother is a critical piece of equipment if you want a cappuccino, latte, or other milk-based coffee drink.
+And if you're using a pod- or capsule-based coffee machine like a Nespresso, a frother is a critical piece of equipment if you want a cappuccino, latte, or other milk-based coffee drink.

 If you’ve never used a frother before, here's a quick introduction.

 And some of them will produce hot froth, too.
 There are a few different types of these.
-Let’s take a look at what sets each milk frother apart from the others.
+Let’s take a look at what sets each frother apart from the others.

-Some of the simplest frothers require pumping by hand repeatedly to achieve a foamy texture.
-These manual milk frothers resemble a French press.
+Some of the simplest milk frothers require pumping by hand repeatedly to achieve a foamy texture.
+These manual frothers resemble a French press.
 Simply thrust the pump up and down inside a glass beaker.
 It won’t wear you out by any means, but it does require a little bit of effort on your part.

-There are also automatic milk frothers.
+There are also automatic versions.
 Some are semi-automatic, with a whisk at the end of a shaft.
 When you turn it on, all you need to do is gently move the handheld milk frother up and down while the battery-operated whisk does the majority of the work for you.
 Think of it as a tiny electric mixer.

-Then you have the fully automatic electric milk frothers.
+Then you have the fully automatic electric frothers.
 These are the easiest to use.
 Open the top of the frother, pour in the milk, close the lid and hit power.
 In one minute your milk will be ready to go.
-You can walk away (or brew your espresso) while the automatic milk frother does its thing.
+You can walk away (or brew your espresso) while the automatic frother does its thing.

 Does It Froth Hot?
 Or Do You Need To Give It Some Help?

 Some of the less expensive frothers simply turn normal milk into foamed milk.
 There's a time and place for cold froth (summer, and in iced coffee), but if you want a hot cappuccino in the morning, you have to heat the milk before or after frothing it.

 A manual frother can get your milk textured in as little as 15 seconds.
-The cheapest battery operated frother, however, can take up to 90 seconds just to froth.
+The cheapest battery-operated frother, however, can take up to 90 seconds just to froth.

 The fully automatic electric milk frothers, in contrast, will froth and heat the milk in about 90 seconds.
 Some have temperature control to let you decide how hot you want it.
-(Don't forget, though, that fully automatic means you can step away from the milk frother and do something else, like make breakfast or brew an espresso.)
+(Don't forget, though, that fully automatic means you can step away from the frother and do something else, like make breakfast or brew an espresso.)

 How much time do you have to devote to your milk every day?